larshei/statux/guides/rule_set/options.md

 - `is`: a value or list of values
 - `not`: a value or list of values
 - `contains`: a String to be used on String-inputs
-- `match`: a regex expression or list of regex expressions (match any -> valid) to be used on String inputs.
+- `matches`: a regex expression or list of regex expressions (match any -> valid) to be used on String inputs.

 Specific constraints are